 Mansfield Campus Alumni Hall of Fame Awards

-The Hall of Fame is located in the Scarlet and Gray Café in Ovalwood Hall, 1680 University Drive, Mansfield, OH 44906.
-Student, faculty, and staff, as well as the community members, are welcome to stop by and visit.
+The Ohio State Mansfield Hall of Fame is located in the Scarlet and Gray Café in Ovalwood Hall, 1680 University Drive, Mansfield, OH 44906.
+Students, faculty, and staff, as well as the members of the community, are welcome to stop by and visit.
 Ohio State Mansfield will accept nominations each January, with the intent to recognize distinguished alumni annually in March.